Infrastructure

 Mobile communications

 The mobile network in the capital region is efficient and fast.
 4G/LTE is available throughout Berlin.
 The Berlin Senate’s Gigabit strategy envisages state-wide mobile coverage with 5G by 2025.
-This is a decisive basis for new applications of intelligent mobility or the Internet of Things.
-With research projects such as 5G Berlin or the OTB-5G+, Berlin is getting ready for the future.
+Within two years, the expansion was increased from 60.8% (January 2022) to 99% (January 2024).
+With research projects such as 5G Berlin, Berlin is getting ready for the future.

 Consistent security